influxdata/telegraf/plugins/inputs/sqlserver/README.md

   ]
 ```
 - Please note AAD based auth is currently only supported for Azure SQL Database and Azure SQL Managed Instance (but not for SQL Server), as described [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/security-overview#authentication).

+### Retry Logic
+This plugin supports retry logic for the queries used to gather metrics from SQL Server.
+The following parameters are available to configure the retry behavior:
+- `retry_count` - Number of query retry attempts to perform.
+Setting this to N will run the query a total of N+1 times
+- `retry_wait_time` - The amount of time to wait between query retries.
+Examples: "100ms", "5s"
+- `retry_exponential_backoff` - If true, subsequent retries will wait with an exponentially increasing wait time.
+When this property is set to true, the wait time is calculated as `(2 ^ retry_attempt) * (retry_wait_time)`, for `0 <= retry_attempt <= retry_count` and `retry_attempt++`.
+When this property is false, the wait time is the same for all retries.

 ### Metrics:
 To provide backwards compatibility, this plugin support two versions of metrics queries.